sujoff/interface-definations/Readme.md

 # Interface Definitions Repository

 Welcome to the **Interface Definitions Repository**!
-This repository is designed to help us standardize the way we define and manage internal and external system interfaces.
+This repository is to help us define and manage internal and external system interfaces.

 ---